What is Fund for Shared Insight?

 We chose to focus on openness because there are currently very few examples of private foundations listening to those we want to help in a rigorous or systematic way, and using what we hear to inform our work.
 Few examples exist of nonprofit organizations systematically soliciting feedback from those they serve.
 Philanthropy has historically resisted efforts to incorporate feedback from grantees and the people they seek to help.
 Philanthropy is also resistant to openly examine failures and share lessons learned.
 Without a focus on this emerging practice or grants to help us explore this uncharted territory, we believe this work will not happen on its own.

 What do you mean by “the people we seek to help”?

-When we talk about “the people we seek to help,” we are referring to the beneficiaries of a nonprofit’s work, the people from whom feedback will be collected.
+Beneficiaries from whom feedback will be collected must be the ultimate intended beneficiary receiving services and represent individuals whose voices are least heard.
 For example, these might be families visiting food pantries, youth attending afterschool academic and enrichment programs, residents living in public housing, recent immigrants using legal-aid services, or individuals participating in job-training programs.
-People whose voices are least heard include individuals from historically and currently marginalized groups.
-For example, low-income people, people of color, people with disabilities, LGBTQ individuals.
 Ultimate beneficiaries as defined here are not teachers, nurses, social entrepreneurs, or others whom we would consider “intermediaries” to the people we ultimately seek to help.